 Physical red flags for Internet addiction:

 - Poor nutrition (forgetting to eat or eating excessively)

 - Feelings of guilt

 - Feelings of elation when using the Internet

 - Inability to keep to a schedule

 Reaching Out for Internet Addiction Therapy at Thriveworks Westminster

 If you are ready to for help as you regulate your internet use, know that Thriveworks Westminster has appointments available.
 Each of our clients receives a unique treatment plan and individualized care.
 When you call our office, one of our scheduling specialists will answer and help you make an appointment.
 We offer evening and weekend sessions, but we do not keep a waitlist.
-New clients often have their first appointment within 24 hours of their first call.
 We also accept a variety of insurance plans.
 Let’s work together.